-Rockmore is one of a cohort of older women who are taking to the Gen Z platform to share their insights and tips on navigating fashion in everyday life.
+Rockmore is one of a cohort of older women who are taking to Gen Z’s premiere platform to share their insights and tips on navigating fashion in everyday life.
 Their videos are not the usual hauls and #OOTDs found on the app.
 Instead, they offer deep dives into colour theory, fashion history, and styling tips honed over decades.

 “We’re a safe space because we are helping younger people navigate fashion, but we’re not throwing bodycon dresses on them and saying, ‘This is how you should look,’” says Rockmore.

 For Brailey, a 47-year-old colour-theory specialist and image consultant based in Toronto, the platform was a godsend.
 A former IT and healthcare project manager, Brailey has had multiple careers throughout her life.
 In 2011, she took an image-consulting course that first introduced her to colour theory, which studies the science and visual effects of colour mixing.
-She fell in love with this aspect of the industry, which is largely overlooked and many consider, according to Brailey, to be “so '80s.”
-But her mission was always clear from day one: to help women express themselves through fashion.
+She fell in love with this aspect of the industry, which is largely overlooked and many consider, according to Brailey, to be “so 80s.”
+But her mission was always clear from day one: to help everyday women express themselves through fashion.
 For 10 years, she’s grown her image-consulting business, which was mainly based in Toronto, from the ground up.
-Now, with the help of the platform, her business has expanded beyond her dreams: “I’d say now about 80% to 90% of my business comes from TikTok.”
+Now, with the help of TikTok her business has expanded beyond her dreams.
+“I’d say now about 80% to 90% of my business comes from TikTok now,” she says.

 For years, friends and family had told Rockmore that she’d be a great television personality because of her funny takes on fashion, aging, and life experiences.
-Before joining TikTok, she actually created a YouTube channel but found that the high production value of the platform made it hard for her to relax and enjoy the process.
-Now, whenever she feels like ranting about trends or sharing gems from her enviable closet (which is the size of a New York studio apartment!), she just turns to her phone camera and presses record.
+Before joining TikTok, she actually created a YouTube channel, but found that the high-production-value of the platform made it hard for her to relax and enjoy the process.
+Now, whenever she feels like ranting about trends or sharing gems from her closet (which is the size of a New York studio apartment, by the way!), she just turns to her phone camera and presses record.